 Acupuncture and IVF

 The Collection and Transfer moments of an IVF cycle are one of the most intense times whilst going through IVF.
-We are here to bring you support, to use acupuncture to help engender a calm frame of mind, and to help bring your body into it’s most receptive capacity for implantation.
+We are here to bring you support, to use acupuncture to help bring a calm frame of mind, and to help bring your body into it’s most receptive capacity for implantation.

 Acupuncture is very good for helping to regulate the fluids and helping to calm the uterine fribulations (tiny muscle tremors that result from having a catheter inserted).
 It helps to generate a calm and gentle suffusion of nourishing blood to the uterus and, most importantly of all, helps women to feel very calm – the most important ingredient for a successful conception.